 I am very excited to present you with a much sought after reservation at the world-famous The French Laundry.
 I know you are going to have an amazing experience.
 Please feel free to share your thoughts with me the next time we speak.
 Please see below for your reservation details, confirmation and cancellation policy including dress code

-One of the policies of The French Laundry is a need to call 72 hours before your reservation to confirm your time with them.
+One of the French Laundry’s policies is a need to call 72 hours before your reservation to confirm your time with them.
 One problem – we were in Yosemite National Park three days before our reservation, so we had no signal and were unable to call.
-(Did I ever mention how much Sharon liked Yosemite and the fact it snowed when were there?)
+(Did I ever mention how much Sharon liked Yosemite and the fact it snowed when we were there?)

-I emailed AMEX from Yosemite (we had inconsistent Edge service) and asked if they could confirm for us since we were unable to call ourselves.
+I emailed AMEX from Yosemite (we had inconsistent Edge service) and asked if they could confirm for us since we could not call ourselves.
 I had a reply two hours later: